This page contains a list of the known issues when using SpreadsheetConverter to convert Excel spreadsheets to live

 If you start a conversion and the progress bar seems to get stuck around 32%, you may be using conditional formatting on a very large cell range, e.g. an entire column.
 This problem is easily solved, just apply conditional formatting to only those cells that actually contain data.

 New Google Maps may not appear as expected on your website.
 You get an error message saying Oops!
 Something went wrong.
 You likely have a problem with the Google Maps API key you use to show maps.
 Read the instructions on how to solve this.

 When the conversion is complete, you may be shown a QR code to scan with your mobile device.
-If the barcode doesn’t appear automatically, you can open the History List and show the barcode from there.
+If the QR code doesn’t appear automatically, you can open the History List and scan it from there.

 If the web page doesn’t appear in your mobile device when you scan the barcode, and you get messages saying the website is unavailable, impossible to connect to or doesn’t respond, you may need to add an exception to the Windows Firewall.
 Read more in the online help for Instant Testing.